tliron/rust-credence/documentation/advanced.md

 Credence has some useful administrative URLs:

+* `/admin/about`: Provides credence-lib build information as text
 * `/admin/status/{status code}`: Simulates a status code, which is useful to testing your custom error pages (e.g. 404)
 * `/admin/reset-cache` (POST): Invalidates all pages in the (server-side) cache (more about caching below).
 * `/admin/shutdown` (POST): Initiates a graceful shutdown of the Credence process.
 If you're using some kind of service manager (e.g. systemd, see below) then this may trigger a restart.